gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

-TLS, from which DTLS was derived, is designed to run on top of a byte-stream-oriented transport protocol providing a reliable, in- sequence delivery.
-Thus, TLS is currently mainly being used on top of the Transmission Control Protocol (TCP), as defined in {{RFC0793}}.

-TLS over SCTP as described in {{RFC3436}} has some serious limitations:
+TLS, from which DTLS was derived, is designed to run on top of a byte-stream-oriented transport protocol providing a reliable, in- sequence delivery.TLS over SCTP as described in {{RFC3436}} has some serious limitations:

    o It does not support the unordered delivery of SCTP user messages.